-Proving Your IGCE Challenge in a Bid Protest
+Proving Your Independent Government Estimate Challenge in a Bid Protest

 COFC standard: The U.S. Court of Federal Claims ruled that “[T]o show entitlement to relief on a claim that the agency used undisclosed evaluation factors, plaintiff must prove that the government evaluated the proposals received on a significantly different basis than announced in the solicitation and that the plaintiff has been prejudiced as a result.”
 Hydro Eng’g, Inc. v.
 United States, 37 Fed.
 Cl.
 448, 471 (1997) (emphasis added).

-Historical data and government estimates: First, in a perfect world, the government should at least give you some level of historical data or other estimates data for you to gauge the level of your staffing and technical approach.
+Historical data and government cost estimations: First, in a perfect world, the government should at least give you some level of historical data or other estimates data for you to gauge the level of your staffing and technical approach.

-This is especially true if the solicitation indicates that the government will be using an undisclosed independent government estimate to evaluate proposals.
+This is especially true if the solicitation indicates that the government will be using an Independent Government Cost Estimate to evaluate bid proposals.